microsoft/service-fabric-explorer/README.md

 # Service Fabric Explorer (SFX)

-NOTE: Sfx is currently in the process of migrating from angularjs(Sfx v1) to angular 10(Sfx v2).
-The Sfx folder holds the previous version and SfxWeb is the new version.
-While this migration is happening, Sfx v1 will still be available but once Sfx v2 is considered safe and has 100% parity with V1 will be removed and official deprecated.
-All new development is being focused on V2 and unless its a critical bug with V1, V1 will not be getting any continued support.

 Service Fabric Explorer is an application for inspecting and managing cloud applications and nodes in a Microsoft Azure Service Fabric cluster.

 ## Build Status